scepman/scepman-docs/docs/advanced-configuration/log-configuration.md

 {% endhint %}

 1. Create a Log Analytics workspace (Microsoft Guide [Create a Log Analytics workspace](https://docs.microsoft.com/en-us/azure/azure-monitor/learn/quick-create-workspace#create-a-workspace)).
 You can also use an existing one.
 2. Add the settings AppConfig:LoggingConfig:WorkspaceId and AppConfig:LoggingConfig:SharedKey described in the [section on Logging settings](application-settings/logging.md).
+Do this for each of your SCEPman instances (these are more than one for geo-redundancy or if you have multiple deployment slots) and your Certificate Master App Service.

 ## KQL Query Examples